12 Things To Do with Kids in Los Angeles to Celebrate Halloween

 5333 Zoo Dr., Los Angeles, CA 90027

-Have some Halloween fun every weekend throughout the month of October (from 10:00 am to 4:00 pm) at the L.A.
+Have some Halloween fun every weekend day throughout the month of October at the L.A.
 Zoo.
-Special Halloween-themed activities include bat and spider-themed crafts, watching pumpkin-carving demonstrations, and trick-or-treating on October 24, 25, and 31st.
-Families can learn about creepy, crawly creatures, explore some of the Zoo’s caves, and more!
+Special Halloween-themed activities include bat and spider-themed crafts, watching pumpkin-carving demonstrations, and trick-or-treating on October 20th, 21st, 27th and 28th.
+Families can learn about creepy, crawly creatures, see a fire & ice science show, and more!
 These activities are all included in the price of general admission.

 Knott’s Spooky Farm

 8039 Beach Blvd., Buena Park, CA

 Knott’s Berry Farm is ready to celebrate Halloween in the fall.
 Specially geared for kids ages 3-11, the daytime activities are big on fun, not scares.
 Some of the special activities include a costume contest, themed rides, trick-or-treating with Snoopy and a Dia de Los Muertos celebration.
 All activities are included in the price of regular admission to Knott’s.
 (And if you need something scarier, don’t forget about Knott’s Scary Farm).

 111 S. Grand Ave., Los Angeles, CA 90012

 This special Halloween-night performance begins at 8:00 pm.
 Organ virtuoso Clark Wilson will provide chills and thrills to accompany the silent classic Nosferatu, the first film adaptation of Dracula.

 All Hallows’ Eve Celebration at Bowers Kidseum Museum

 2002 N. Main Street, Santa Ana, CA 92706